 There are some really nice features such as port forwarding, a tabbed interface, custom key mapping, highlight sets, scripting in Python/VB/JS and more.
 When you have a session running you have fast access to all of the tools that you need to manage it.

-I liked that Xshell could support horizontal scrolling and the app really provided me with a clear view to monitor what was happening on remote servers I connected to.
+I liked that Xshell could support horizontal scrolling and the app really provided me with a clear view to monitoring what was happening on remote servers I connected to.
 You can add additional security to the file encryption of your sessions by creating a master password.

 7. mRemoteNG – Free